lmarchisio/smartsheet-start_project/README.md

 3. Creates new rows in IMS overview sheet, including creating new cross-sheet references
 4. Updates the Project Status sheet by creating a new line
 5. Adds cell links between appropriate cells in the new Project Sheet and Project Status*
+6. Adds project manager in the Project Manager column of Project Status
-6. Creates and enables a new webhhok from sheet to Google Cloud Function.
+7. Creates and enables a new webhhok from sheet to Google Cloud Function.

 \* Note that this task is separate from 4 because the API does not allow the creation of cell links as part of the create new line command, it must be done as part of the update line command.

-After running, there are a few manual actions required to complete project setup:
+After running, there are a two manual actions required to complete project setup:
-1. Set PM in Project Status
-2. Add project to PMs schedule overview report
+1. Add project to PMs schedule overview report
-3. Add project to PMs portfolio report
+2. Add project to PMs portfolio report

 This file contains examples of:
 * Functions to create cross-sheet references